The Cheap Detective

 The Cheap Detective is a 1978 American mystery comedy film written by Neil Simon and directed by Robert Moore.

 It stars Peter Falk as Lou Peckinpaugh, a parody of Humphrey Bogart.
 The film is a parody of Bogart films such as Casablanca and The Maltese Falcon.

 The ensemble cast includes Madeline Kahn, Louise Fletcher, Ann-Margret, Eileen Brennan, Stockard Channing, Marsha Mason, Sid Caesar, John Houseman, Dom DeLuise, Abe Vigoda, James Coco, Phil Silvers, Fernando Lamas, Nicol Williamson, Scatman Crothers, Vic Tayback and Paul Williams.

 Plot

 Lou Peckinpaugh (Peter Falk), a bumbling San Francisco private detective, tries to prove himself innocent of his partner's murder while helping a bizarre array of characters recover a lost treasure.
-A large amount of people are murdered in crazy death poses first, but he finds out from Pope Damascus that the people are all after a large egg-shaped diamond.
-Vladimir Korsokovowitz, who had the diamond is shot by his partner in the theft, Marcel, who has been bleeding for the past 30 years, and dies.
-At the end everyone confronts Peckinpaugh in his office, and find the diamond was actually a real egg.
+A large number of people are murdered in crazy death poses before he finds out from Pepe Damascus that they were all after twelve large egg-shaped diamonds.
+Vladimir Tserijemiwtz, who had the diamonds, is shot by his partner Marcel, who had been bleeding for 10 years.
+Peckinpaugh confronts those searching for the diamonds in his home, finding that the eggs concealed real baby chicks.
+A final confrontation between the protagonists and Col. Schlissel ensues at the waterfront.